mcous/gonogo/README.md

 ## usage

 Pass `gonogo` a validator function or a schema object with validator functions as its values, and it will return a function you can use to validate values.
+If a value passes validation, nothing will happen.
+If the value fails validation, an `Error` will be thrown.

-For ease, `gonogo` comes packaged with a set of [chainable validator functions][#built-in-validation-functions] to use.
+For ease, `gonogo` comes packaged with a set of [chainable validator functions](#built-in-validation-functions) to use.

 ### basic usage